-Elaborate Victorian outdoor playhouses have been found on the spacious grounds of grand estates, often as miniature replicas of the main home furnished with chairs, tables, curtains, carpet on the floor, pictures on the wall, dishes and kitchen utensils.
-A Gingerbread Playhouse from 1890 was found at a house on "Millionaire's Row" in Tennessee.
-You can see photos and architectural drawings for this Victorian playhouse to recreate the structure.
+Elaborate Victorian outdoor playhouses have been found on the spacious grounds of grand estates and plantations, often as miniature replicas of the main home -- furnished with chairs, tables, curtains, carpet on the floor, pictures on the wall, dishes and kitchen utensils.
+This Gingerbread Playhouse from 1890 was found at a estate on "Millionaire's Row" in Tennessee.
+You can see photos and find the origianl architectural drawings for this Victorian playhouse HERE to recreate the structure.
+Today the renovated outdoor playhouse is available to host children's birthday parties.

 Outdoor Playhouse Plans